prunecamille/impact-reinflation-code/README.md

 python run_montecarlo.py
 ```

 This will generate results in the `montecarlo_results/` directory.
+You can configure the planet system and parameter ranges at the top of `run_montecarlo.py`.

 ### Plotting Results